Close-up of sewing a crocheted rose onto the blanket edge

 Another reason this project works well is that the “wow” factor comes mostly at the finishing stage.
 The main blanket itself stays grounded in familiar stitches, then the green leaves and pink roses are added later for the final bouquet effect.
 In other words, you are not fighting complexity from the first round.
 You are building a stable foundation first, then layering beauty onto it once the blanket base is already complete.

-Materials you need for the rose blanket
+What Materials Do You Need for the rose blanket?

 Before you begin, it helps to gather all of the materials and think through your color plan.
 The pattern uses three colors to create the final flower-bouquet effect, but you can absolutely personalize the palette if you want a softer, brighter, or more dramatic version.